rrnyquist/ebenezer/_Scripture/ESV/64_III_John.md

 I had much to write to you, but I would rather not write with pen and ink. ^0113

 I hope to see you soon, and we will talk face to face. ^0114

-Peace be to you.
-The friends greet you.
-Greet the friends, each by name. ^0115